NEAR-Hispano/identicon/docs/apis/contracts-api.md

 ) -> Vec<VerificationRequest>
 ~~~

-Returns: A `Vec` of  `VerificationRequest` objs each containing the info of each reuest assigned to this validator.
+Returns: A `Vec` of  `VerificationRequest` objects each containing the info of each request assigned to this validator.

 ### report_validation_result

+Status (deployed :ok:)

 Report the result of the verification.
 If the verification was not possible, or the validator will not do it then  the validator must include a descriptive cause.
 ~~~rust